Keep Faith Growing by Phil Campion

 Gilead Books Publishing

-Reviewed by: the Revd Martin Poole
+Reviewed by: Martin Poole

 At the heart of Phil Campion’s book lies his unwavering conviction that “growing faith matters more than growing church”.
 If individual believers are growing in their faith then the church will grow although, as he stresses towards the end of his book, this may not always be statistically verifiable.